Configure waypoint proxies

 port: 15008

-Deploy the waypoint proxy
+protocol: HBONEDeploy the waypoint proxy

-option.
+Use the istioctl waypoint apply command to create a waypoint proxy for the default namespace.
+Notice that the command uses the --enroll-namespace option.
 This option automatically labels the namespace with the name of the waypoint proxy so that your workloads can start using it.
-If you want to manually apply the label, remove the --enroll-namespace
+If you want to manually apply the label, remove the --enroll-namespace option and check out use the waypoint proxy to learn how to apply the label yourself.

-$ istioctl waypoint apply -n default --enroll-namespace
+$ istioctl waypoint apply -n default --enroll-namespacewaypoint default/waypoint applied

 Congratulations!
 You successfully deployed a waypoint proxy for the apps in the default namespace.
 The Istio control plane automatically monitors the Gateway resource, and deploys and manages the waypoint proxy deployment and service for you.